Private Health Insurance for Individuals and Families

 Coverage levels of private health insurance

-Private health insurance policies are broken down into plan tiers: Catastrophic, Bronze, Silver, Gold and Platinum.
+Marketplace health insurance comes in five different plan tiers: Catastrophic, Bronze, Silver, Gold and Platinum.

 Plan tiers have nothing to do with the services your plan covers.
 For example, a Platinum plan may cover the same services as a Bronze plan.
-Instead, plan tiers have to do with how much you pay monthly and when you get medical care.
+Instead, plan tiers have to do with the cost of your monthly rate and how much of the bill they cover when you go to the hospital.

 Plan tier